jazzband/django-analytical/docs/services/uservoice.rst

 The UserVoice Javascript code is inserted into templates using a template tag.
 Load the :mod:`uservoice` template tag library and insert the :ttag:`uservoice` tag.
-Because every page that you want to have the feedback button to appear on must have the tag, it is useful to add it to your base template.
+Because every page that you want to have the feedback tab to appear on must have the tag, it is useful to add it to your base template.
 Insert the tag at the bottom of the HTML body::